WSGR logoWSGR logo

 • Global Offering Expertise

-He has advised both domestic and non-U.S. entities on a variety of global offerings of debt and equity securities under Regulation S and Rule 144A, including on the London Stock Exchange, Hong Kong Stock Exchange, Singapore Stock Exchange, Australian Stock Exchange, and Indian stock exchanges.
+He advised both domestic and non-U.S. entities on a variety of global offerings of debt and equity securities under Regulation S and Rule 144A, including on the London Stock Exchange, Hong Kong Stock Exchange, Singapore Stock Exchange, Australian Stock Exchange, and Indian stock exchanges.

 • A Recognized Practitioner

-Michael was recognized in the 2022-2023 edition of Chambers Global, the 2021-2023 editions of Chambers USA: America's Leading Lawyers for Business, and the 2011-2018 editions of Northern California Super Lawyers.
+Michael was recognized in the 2022-2024 edition of Chambers Global, the 2021-2024 editions of Chambers USA: America's Leading Lawyers for Business, and the 2011-2018 editions of Northern California Super Lawyers.

-Michael has experience in a variety of debt and equity financial transactions involving business entities, underwriters, and placement agents.
-He has worked on hundreds of public and quasi-public debt and equity offerings, including convertible note offerings, high-yield debt offerings, investment-grade note offerings, preferred securities, and other structural financial products.
-Michael has a broad range of experience in SEC registered offerings and private placements, Rule 144A offerings, and Regulation S offerings.
-He also represents a number of public companies in general corporate matters and Exchange Act reporting matters.
-Michael has extensive experience helping public companies with a wide variety of capital markets transactions, including PIPEs, registered direct offerings, at-the-market offerings, equity lines, distribution agreements, and similar financing transactions.
-Michael has also worked with a variety of public companies to either repurchase or restructure their outstanding common stock or debt securities, including through privately negotiated repurchases and exchanges, SEC tender offers, and SEC exchange offers—whether for cash or in exchange for other securities.
+Michael worked on a broad range of matters relating to SEC registered offerings and private placements, Rule 144A offerings, and Regulation S offerings.
+He also represented a number of public companies in general corporate matters and Exchange Act reporting matters.
+Michael brought to his practice extensive experience in helping public companies with a wide variety of capital markets transactions, including PIPEs, registered direct offerings, at-the-market offerings, equity lines, distribution agreements, and similar financing transactions.
+Michael also worked with a variety of public companies to either repurchase or restructure their outstanding common stock or debt securities, including through privately negotiated repurchases and exchanges, SEC tender offers, and SEC exchange offers—whether for cash or in exchange for other securities.

 Michael has advised both domestic and non-U.S. entities on a variety of global offerings of debt and equity securities under Regulation S and Rule 144A, including on the London Stock Exchange, Hong Kong Stock Exchange, Singapore Stock Exchange, Australian Stock Exchange, and Indian stock exchanges.